lgblgblgb/xemu/README.md

 **Download page**: https://github.lgb.hu/xemu/

-Plese note, that binaries on some older site, which are seriously old.
-Please, aways visit github.lgb.hu/xemu/
+There are binaries on some other sites, which are seriously old.
+Please, always visit github.lgb.hu/xemu/ for download!

 Or, if you'are more an insider-oriented to see various builds from branches, additional information, etc, you can go here (the same as above, but instead